MicrosoftDocs/azure-aks-docs/articles/aks/istio-upgrade.md

 1. Optionally, revision tags may be used to roll over the data plane to the new revision without needing to manually relabel each namespace.
 Manually relabeling namespaces when moving them to a new revision can be tedious and error-prone.
 [Revision tags][istio-revision-tags] solve this problem by serving as stable identifiers that point to revisions.

-   Rather than relabeling each namespace, a cluster operator can simply change the tag to point to a new revision.
-All namespaces labeled with that tag will be updated at the same time.
+   Rather than relabeling each namespace, a cluster operator can change the tag to point to a new revision.
+All namespaces labeled with that tag are updated at the same time.
 However, you still need to restart the workloads to make sure the correct version of `istio-proxy` sidecars are injected.

    To use revision tags during an upgrade: